 Phage isolates display multimodal genome lengths dominated by T=7, 9, and 19 architectures.
-The genome length distribution of tailed phage genomes (nlib = 617) displayed a multimodal distribution with 18 peaks (Figure 4a).
+The genome length distribution of tailed phage genomes (nlib =635) displayed a multimodal distribution with 19 peaks (Figure 4a).
 The densest genome regions were around ~40 kbp and ~160 kbp.
-The G2T model revealed that 10 out of the 18 peaks (55%) were associated with T-number architectures.
-Several possible T-number ranges overlap, thus yielding more than one possible T-number assignment for 37% of phages (See SI-4 for details).
-The remaining eight peaks (45%) were associated with alternative capsid architectures, which were interpreted as elongated architectures.
+The G2T model revealed that 15 out of the 19 peaks (55%) were associated with T-number architectures.
+Several possible T-number ranges overlap, thus yielding more than one possible T-number assignment for 38% of phages (Supplementary Figure S3).
+The remaining four peaks (21%) were associated with alternative capsid architectures, which were interpreted as elongated architectures.
 The peak densities of elongated architectures, however, were far less prominent than those associated with icosahedral architectures.
-The total fraction of elongated architectures among isolates was predicted to be 17% (Figure 4b).
+The total fraction of elongated architectures among isolates was predicted to be 18% (Figure 4b).
 This number was consistent with the observation of 10% to 20% of elongated architectures among isolates imaged with transmission electron microscopy (Ackermann 2007).
-Among the remaining 83% of capsid architectures, which were predicted to be icosahedral, the most frequent capsids were T=7 (32%), T=9 (11%), and T=19 (14%) (Figure 4c).
-These three architectures combined accounted for 57% of the putative structures.
+Among the remaining 82% of capsid architectures, which were predicted to be icosahedral, the most frequent capsids were T=7 (32%), T=9 (9%), and T=19 (11%) (Figure 4c).
+These three architectures combined accounted for 51% of the putative structures.
 In the high-resolution database (Data File 1) 20 capsids were T=7 (54%), no capsids were T=9 (0%) and two capsids were T=19 (5%).
 Therefore, with respect to tailed phage isolates, T=7 has been over sampled in high-resolution capsid studies, while T=9 and T=19 have been under sampled.
+No tailed phage capsids were predicted to adopt the following T-numbers: 1, 1.33, 3, 25.33, 28, 33.33, 36, 37, 37.33, and 39.